ncar-xdev/ncar-xdev.github.io/handbook/more-github.md

 ## Organization

-To keep us from being to scattered, we have opted to do all of our work (or as much as possible) in our own GitHub organization: [ncar-xdev](https://github.com/ncar-xdev).
+To keep us from being too scattered, we have opted to do all of our work (or as much as possible) in our own GitHub organization: [ncar-xdev](https://github.com/ncar-xdev).
 If you are a core member of the Xdev Team, you should already be a member (or owner) of the GitHub organization.
 If you are a collaborator working with Xdev on a specific project, you should request to be added to the project repositories, as needed.

 :::{admonition} Tip
 :class: tip